tsucres/GithubManyfacedCards/README.md

 - the `embed_themes` task outputs the same files as the previous one, but in addition to the style and js functions, the content of gmc.js along with an automatic call to `GMC.loadAllCards()` is added to those files.
 Those themes are intended to be used in a standalone iframe (usage 1 in the first section).
 They are marked with the `.gmc` suffix in the [`dist`](dist) folder.

-- the `demo` task builds the index.html file used for the demo.
 - the `gmc` task minifies the gmc.js file.

 All the resulting files (except the demo file) are in the [`dist`](dist) directory.